Fall 2021 information

 (Please see above for information about Fall 2021 availability)

-** REQUIRED for new Cornell students taking 6 or more credits [see Health Requirements for New Students]
+** REQUIRED for new Cornell students taking 6 or more credits [see Immunization Requirements for New Students]

 Chickenpox, or varicella, is a highly contagious childhood disease that can be severe, or even deadly, in adults.
 All students must demonstrate immunity to chickenpox (through previous illness or vaccination) upon entry to Cornell.
 Those who do not have evidence of immunity should get two doses of the vaccine at four to eight weeks apart.
 Most people who get vaccinated will not get chickenpox; and if they do, it is usually very mild.